Add ‘Ventoy for Easy2Boot’

 Note: The official Ventoy v1.0.28 (2020-11-13) and later versions have been deliberately prevented from running on any other drive by the developer of Ventoy.
 See my blog for more details.
-You should use the modified latest ‘Ventoy for Easy2Boot‘ version with Easy2Boot.
-This version has been slightly modified to run on E2B USB drives.
+You should use a modified ‘Ventoy for Easy2Boot‘ version with Easy2Boot.
+These version has been slightly modified and recompiled to run on E2B USB drives.

 Instead of using the E2B version of Ventoy, you can compile your own version of ‘Ventoy for Easy2Boot’ from the source files by following the guide here.

 You can also add ‘official’ images of the latest version of Ventoy.
 See here for details.

 A new eBook ‘Getting started with Ventoy’ is available here – it applies to any USB drive that contains Ventoy (not just E2B USB drives).